obewds/vueventus/docs/modules/data/app-color-data.md

 # {{ $frontmatter.title }}

-For prototyping, VueVentus comes with a default color palette that tweaks Tailwind CSS's default color palette slightly for dark/light mode accessibility reasons.
+For prototyping, VueVentus comes with a color palette that tweaks Tailwind CSS's default color palette slightly for dark/light mode accessibility reasons.
 However, this file is only meant for prototyping!
 A production application would want to control many if not all of the visual characteristics VueVentus provides generically.